 Have you ever done a phone or video session with a client?
 Most therapists occasionally will, perhaps for clients who are sick or temporarily traveling.
 We don’t tend to think of this as unusual or as a different framework for therapy.
 But like many other states, California considers even a single phone session, even with a client normally seen in person, to be telehealth—and requires providers to follow its regulations on the topic.

-The California Telemedicine Act
+What is The California Telemedicine Act?